genderkit/genderkit/_articles/periareolar-mastectomy.md

 In a mastectomy, the breast tissue is removed, and usually the nipples are made smaller and repositioned.

 Typically, mastectomy is performed using the [double incision mastectomy]({{ site.baseurl }}{% link _articles/double-incision-mastectomy.md %}) technique in the UK.
-Around 7% of people have little enough breast tissue and good skin elasticity for peri-areolar mastectomy to be recommended instead {% cite yelland2017 -l 261 %}, which can result in less visible scarring {% cite davies2:2007 -l 227 %}.
+Around 7% of people have little enough breast tissue and good skin elasticity for periareolar mastectomy to be recommended instead {% cite yelland2017 -l 261 %}, which can result in less visible scarring {% cite davies2:2007 -l 227 %}.
 Other techniques are possible, such as buttonhole or inverted T (also known as T-anchor), but are much less common in the UK.

-Unlike double incision mastectomy, peri-areolar mastectomy results in significantly less visible scarring, but may also cause over-reduction of the breast leaving a depression or dip in the chest.
-Repositioning of nipples cannot be carried out during peri-areolar mastectomy without leaving very conspicuous scarring, unlike double incision mastectomy {% cite davies2:2007 -l 227 %}.
+Unlike double incision mastectomy, periareolar mastectomy results in significantly less visible scarring, but may also cause over-reduction of the breast leaving a depression or dip in the chest.
+Repositioning of nipples cannot be carried out during periareolar mastectomy without leaving very conspicuous scarring, unlike double incision mastectomy {% cite davies2:2007 -l 227 %}.

 Mastectomy usually requires an overnight stay in hospital {% cite cr181 -l 31 %}.
 Mastectomy is a major surgery and has a significant recovery time.
 You should expect to spend around 4-6 weeks time recovering before you are ready to resume work or study.
 When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.